eerieweb/discord-bot-nitro-check/README.md

 # discord-bot-nitro-check
-a script to know if a user has nitro or not (simply)
+a script to know if a user has nitro or not (simply) STATUT: AVAILABLE 20/05/2024

 for install :